r6915ee/codenames-and-such/src/scripting/callbacks.md

 similar to entry points in most languages, including standard Haxe itself, but are used for scripts and can usually coexist with each other.

+A callback may have an [event](./events.md) attached to it, for modification purposes.

 > Most states have unique callbacks for specific purposes.
 One callback use
 > may not work for another.